varkenvarken/CoffeeScraper/Readme.md

 complicated and have euros and cents in different elements.

-But that is all pretty simple, however, some sites actively block scraping robots, by looking at the User-Agent string or provide empty skeleton pages that are completely build up using javascript, and that poses an issue, because downloading the HTML is no longer sufficient.
+But that is all pretty simple, however, some sites actively block scraping robots, by looking at the User-Agent string, or provide empty skeleton pages that are completely build up using javascript.
+Changing a User-Agent string is straight-forward, but those dynamic pages are an issue, because downloading the HTML is no longer sufficient.

 Fortunately this can be solved with [Selenium](https://www.selenium.dev/), a framework